What are the benefits of fearing walking in the fear of God

 “Blessed is every one that feareth the LORD; that walketh in his ways.
 For thou shalt eat the labour of thine hands: happy shalt thou be, and it shall be well with thee.
 Thy wife shall be as a fruitful vine by the sides of thine house: thy children like olive plants round about thy table.
 Behold, that thus shall the man be blessed that feareth the LORD”

-So what are the benefits of fearing walking in the fear of God according to the above passage?
+So what are the benefits of walking in the fear of God according to the above passage?

 1. You will eat the fruit of your labour.
-In other word, your labour shall not be in vain.
+In other words, your labour shall not be in vain.
 God will prosper you in all your endeavours and your labours will not only yield fruits, but you will eat of the fruits.

 4. Your wife and your children shall be fruitful and blessed.

-These are just few of the benefits that await anyone who dare to walk in the fear of God.
+These are just a few of the benefits that await anyone who dares to walk in the fear of God.
 If you desire all these things in your life, then take some time today to inspect your heart to see if you are walking in the ways and the fear of the Lord or not.
 This is God’s word for you today!
 Many blessings, Pastor Rufus Ajiboye

 Similar Posts